 Japan has over 200 castles, called shiro (城) in Japanese.
-Many of these ancient, well-preserved fortresses are Japanese National Treasures and World Heritage Sites.
+Many of these ancient, well-preserved fortresses are Japanese National Treasures.
 Here are some of the must-see castles in Japan and what they’re famous for!

 At one time, Japan had over 25,000 castles.
 This was due to the fact that during the 15th century, Japan entered a period of civil war called the “sengoku jidai” (戦国時代).
 Castles were built by the thousands and played an incredibly important role during that time.
 They are more than just beautiful – they are good protection during times of war.

-Although we are now in a time of peace, today, over 200 castles are still open for visitors to explore in and around.
+Although we are now in a time of peace in Japan, over 200 castles are still open for visitors to explore in and around.
 These incredible fortresses contain elements that are beautiful remnants of history, and appreciated by millions of visitors every year.
 A handful of these castles have towers which stand in their original, unaltered forms, and others have been carefully and accurately recreated.